Recovering From Writer’s Block and Freelance Burnout

 This recent struggle with writing does not seem to be connected to motivation.
 I’ve no problem sitting down in front of the computer, but it is like my mind won’t cooperate – I can’t concentrate and the words don’t come.
 If I try to force myself to write, I start to feel physically ill.
 It’s been a scary time, and I’ve had to seriously consider the possiblity that I might need to give up writing completely.

-can you buy Pregabalin in spain Freelance Writing Burnout
+Freelance Writing Burnout

 It is pretty obvious that this period of ‘writer’s block’ is a symptom of burnout.
 I’ve been pushing myself too hard and my brain has started to rebel.
 I hardly ever take a full-day away from the computer, and I haven’t had a real holiday since I began freelancing four years ago.
 I’m also very bad when it comes to taking regular breaks when I’m working.